Netherlands men's national basketball team: Return to EuroBasket (2015–present)

 The national team left the NBB and FEB, from 2015 the team was run by the NMT.
 Coach Van Helfteren then had his contract with the national team extended.
 In contrast to the summer of 2014, big name players from foreign leagues applied to play for the national team.

 In the first game at EuroBasket 2015, the Dutch beat Georgia 73–72 behind Charlon Kloof's 22 and Worthy de Jong's 16 points.
 The Netherlands remaining four games though were all loses, but only by single digits to power houses such as Croatia and Greece.

 On 22 July 2019, Italian coach Maurizio Buscaglia signed on to become head coach of the Netherlands, replacing Toon van Helfteren who stepped down.
 After a disappointing EuroBasket 2022, in which the Netherlands went winless, Buscaglia was sacked.
 On 6 October 2022, Radenko Varagić was appointed as interim head coach for the remaining World Cup qualifying campaign.

+On 23 May 2023, the Netherlands named Israeli coach Arik Shivek, as head coach of the national team.
+He previously led at national team level for five years with Israel from 2009 to 2014.
+Two years later, after the Netherlands failed to qualify for EuroBasket 2025, Shivek was replaced as national team head coach with Dutch coach Johan Roijakkers.